d12frosted/elpa-mirror/gnu/vertico-readme.txt

   to provide a UI which behaves /correctly/ under all circumstances.
 By reusing the built-in facilities system, Vertico achieves /full compatibility/ with built-in Emacs completion commands and completion tables.
-Vertico only provides the completion UI but aims to be flexible and extensible.
+Vertico only provides the completion UI but aims to be highly flexible, extensible and modular.
 Additional enhancements are available as [extensions] or [complementary packages].
-The code base is small and maintainable (`vertico.el' is only about 600 lines of code without white space and comments).
+The code base is small and maintainable.
+The main `vertico.el' package is only about 600 lines of code without white space and comments.

 [extensions] See section 5